micah-williamson/restkit/response/README.md

 <a name="responding"></a>
 ## Responding to Routes

-All returned and resolved values that are now `Response` objects will be converted to `Response` objects at some point.
+All returned and resolved values that are not `Response` objects will be converted to `Response` objects at some point.
 When this happens, if your route does not specify the type of response, a default will be chosen from the context.
-The defaults and there conditions are-
+The defaults and their conditions are-

 **200** - Is the default for any resolved/returned request with a payload.